kasir-barati/cloud/aws/S3/multipart-file-upload.md

 - It indicates the part's position within the object which will be eventually created if we complete the multipart upload.
 - AWS will overwrite the part if the part number has already been uploaded for that upload ID.
-- Each par should not exceed the amount specified by the AWS S3 max part size ([ref](https:/ docs.aws.amazon.com/AmazonS3/latest/userguide/qfacts.html)).
+- Each part should not exceed the amount specified by the AWS S3 max part size ([ref](https:/ docs.aws.amazon.com/AmazonS3/latest/userguide/qfacts.html)).

 ## CompleteMultipartUploadCommand or AbortMultipartUploadCommand